Rutuparna Rout • December 17, 2025

 4. Improves contract management

 Contracts ensure buyers and suppliers are on the same page about how their activities will proceed.
-Keeping the terms in check and up to date using procurement contract management techniques avoids legal or financial trouble.
+Keeping terms in check and up to date through procurement contract management techniques helps avoid legal or financial trouble.

 5. Manages risks well